ZhangNingSAU/Spring-2022-CSCI-360-Database-Mgmt-Systems/Slides/Chapter09.md

 GRANT ALL ON *.* TO 'jill'@'192.168.1.%' IDENTIFIED BY 'the_password';
 ~~~~
 + Example on `192.168.64.2`
-  - Unfortunately, I can not show these examples in class.
+  - Unfortunately, I can not show most of the previous examples in class.
   - Let's use a different one.
   ~~~~
   GRANT ALL ON music.* TO 'john'@'192.168.64.2' IDENTIFIED BY 'the_password';